Published Updated By

 • Gradient backgrounds.
 The gradient background options look professional and are more visually interesting than solid colors.

 • Partial redaction.
-Xnapper can automatically detect and redact emails, credit cards, and API keys — a step beyond Shottr and CleanShot X, though not as comprehensive as ScreenLeX.
+Xnapper can automatically detect and mask emails, credit cards, IP addresses, and API keys — a step beyond Shottr and CleanShot X, though not as comprehensive as ScreenLeX.

 • OCR.
 Text extraction is built in for quick copy from screenshots.